absent42/Aqara-T1M-Ceiling-Light/README.md

 # Aqara-T1M-Ceiling-Light
 Zigbee2MQTT external converter for Aqara T1M Ceiling Light with RGB ring light segment control and dynamic RGB effects.

+In static mode the RGB ring light has 26 individual segments each of which can be set to unique colors or turned off.
+These can be defined and activated through a Home Assistant blueprint.

+Dynamic RGB Effect patterns can be created and activated via Home Assistant having the following properties:

+*Effect Type:*

+**Flow 1 & Flow 2**: Colors smoothly transition from one to the next in a continuous loop.
+Flow 1 is clockwise, Flow 2 anti-clockwise

+**Fading**:
+Colors fade in and out, creating a gentle pulsing effect between colors.

+**Hopping**:
+Colors jump/switch instantly between colors with no transition.

+**Breathing**:
+Colors pulse like breathing - getting brighter then dimmer rhythmically.

+**Rolling**:
+Colors rotate around the ring in a spinning motion.

+*Brightness:* 1% - 100%

+*Speed:* 1% - 100%

+*Colors:* Between 1 and 8 colors can be set for each effect.
+The color slots are defined by a comma seperated list of RGB hex values, e.g. #ff0000,#00ff00,#0000ff for red, green, blue.

 ## Installation
 In Zigbee2MQTT go to **settings** → **dev console** → **external converters**, create a new converter named **t1m.mjs** and paste in the contents of the file.
 Click save then restart Zigbee2MQTT via **settings** → **tools**